Westfield Shopping App

 Senior UX/UI Designer

-I worked closely with a team of designers, engineers and product managers here in the US, Brazil, and in the UK on a daily basis in an Agile environment
+Collaborated with a team of designers, engineers and product managers here in the US, Brazil, and in the UK on a daily basis, in an Agile environment

 Conducted user research, data analysis, and A/B testing